An offense is either a crime or a violation.

-Felonies are classified as Class A felonies; Class B felonies; Class C felonies; and unclassified felonies.
-The maximum prison term for a felony is 20 years for a Class A felony, 10 years for a Class B felony and 5 years for a Class C felony.
+Felonies are classified as Class A, Class B, Class C. A felony also may be unclassified.
+The maximum prison term is 20 years for a Class A felony, 10 years for a Class B felony, and 5 years for a Class C felony.
 The maximum fines for felonies are $500,000 for murder or aggravated murder, $375,000 for a Class A felony, $250,000 for a Class B felony, and $125,000 for a Class C felony.

 Misdemeanors are less serious than felonies.
-Misdemeanors carry a maximum sentence of one year or less.
+Misdemeanors carry a maximum sentence of 364 days in jail.

 Maximum fines are $6,250 for a Class A misdemeanor, $2,500 for a Class B misdemeanor, and $1,250 for a Class C misdemeanor.